owncloud/ios-app/KNOWN_ISSUES.md

 			- report to user, drop silently, retry (how often/long?)?

 - [x] more expressive "Empty folder" message display, based on new .message item type

+- show spinner while recreating a scene via "Open in new window"